-Example #2: In example #2, decreases are seen in Standardized 150-day Milk in the fall.
+Example #2: Decreases are seen in milk production in the fall.
 Milk production improves later in the fall but never recovers to that seen in previous years.
 Cows are housed in the same facilities as previous years and no changes are seen in disease status.
-However, forage quality may have changed from the previous year or more variability in the nutrient content or composition of the TMR fed may be occurring.
+However, forage quality may have changed from the previous year or more variability of the TMR being fed.